Jira Azure DevOps Integration: The Complete Step-by-Step 2024 Guide

 Sync rules in Azure DevOps

-Looking at the rules, you may be wondering how to edit them.
-All you do is click in either box, edit the text, and then click the green “Publish” button in the top right when you’ve finished.
+To edit the rules, click in either box, edit the text, and then click the green “Publish” button in the top right when you’ve finished.
 Check this article on sync rules to learn more.

 Looking at the outgoing rules, you can see that there are many fields like replica.key = workItem.key.
 That means the key field can be retrieved by the other side of the connection using the same name.